ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 4) Unique view of the world
 5) Interests

+What is the thing that you know or do better than 99% of people?

+If you find an opportunity that is promising and you don have the skill..how fast can you learn it?
+Ie SpaceX and Tesla with Elon Musk he had to learn it quickly and surround himself with very smart people who can execute.

+Personal Monopoly <> What businesses want

+Crisis Managment
+B2B building

+Learning Rate
+Execution Rate
+Competition Rate

 ## Startups
+Multiple definitions in order of specificity
+1. It is an experiment being done before product market fit.
+2. It is a new way of doing somehing that hasn't been done before being done in a new way.
+3.

 - An experiment being done before product market fit
     - Has this experiment been done before?
 - It has a problem hypothesis: it is a guess of what you think the problem your target set of users possess